solo-system/solo-system.github.io/documentation/troubleshooting.md

   connection.
 Ensure that the orientation of the connections is correct

-* ensure the microphone is mounted horizontally to prevent water ingress.

 * best policy to detach the battery when inserting/removing the SD-card.